How to start a cinema

 Listed buildings

-The Department for Culture, Media and Sport (DCMS) or the Scottish Government make the final decisions on listing.
-The following section details processes applicable in England and broadly similar procedures and regulations apply in Scotland.
+The Department for Culture, Media and Sport (DCMS) and the Scottish Government make final decisions on listing.
+The following section details processes applicable in England (broadly similar procedures and regulations apply in Scotland).

 What does listing mean?

 The word ‘listing’ is a shorthand term used to describe one of a number of legal procedures that help Historic England to protect the best of our architectural heritage.
-When buildings are listed they are placed on statutory lists of buildings of ‘special architectural or historic interest’ compiled by the Secretary of State for Culture, Media and Sport under the Planning (Listed Buildings and Conservation Areas) Act 1990, on advice from Historic England.
-Listing ensures that the architectural and historic interest of the building is carefully considered before any alterations, either outside or inside are agreed
+When buildings are listed, they are placed on statutory lists of buildings of ‘special architectural or historic interest’ compiled by the Secretary of State for Culture, Media and Sport under the Planning (Listed Buildings and Conservation Areas) Act 1990, on advice from Historic England.
+Listing ensures that the architectural and historic interest of the building must be carefully considered before any alterations are agreed.

 Why are buildings chosen?

-• historic interest: this includes buildings which illustrate important aspects of the nation’s social, economic, cultural or military history
+• Historic interest: buildings which illustrate important aspects of the nation’s social, economic, cultural or military history

 Why are there three grades?